GervinFung/periotable/README.md

 # Generated files

-The data for periodic tables are not committed, if you need it, you let me know
+The data for periodic tables are not committed, if you need it, you let me know.
+For now you can just raise an issue if you need it